Denatle/Windy31PreviewGen/README.md

 # Windy31PreviewGen
 That is a simple windy31 type preview generator

+### How to use:

+ - Clone/Download repository
+ - Set up the config
+ - Add backgrounds to `backgrounds` folder
+ - Open `windygen.exe` or `windygen.py`
+ - Done!

 ### Config:
 **!!!
 YOU NEED TO SET ALL THOSE VALUES FOR IT TO WORK !!!**